MuazTPM-YT/MuazTPM-YT/README.md

   </h1>

   <h2 align="center">
-    I am an undergraduate from India and have spent considerable time as a data scientist, application developer, and scientific computing engineer working with large data sets using both Artificial Intelligence and Machine Learning along with Data Structures and Algorithms.<br/>&nbsp;
+    I am an undergraduate from India and I am a Data Science Engineer, Application Developer, and Full-Stack Developer working with large data sets using Machine Learning<br/>&nbsp;
   </h2>

   <br/>